 Deadline for receipt:

-Abstracts should be submitted by 15 February 2020.
+Abstracts should be submitted by TBD.
 Confirmation of receipt:

 Receipt of the abstract will be acknowledged by e-mail immediately after submission.
 Notification of acceptance or rejection:

-Authors will be notified of acceptance or rejection after 28 February 2020.
+Authors will be notified of acceptance or rejection after TBD.
 Registration:

 The presenting author of each abstract must register for the congress with “Full Registration”.

 1. clinical chemistry